Physical aspects of symmetry breaking in Bose gases at thermal equilibrium: Theoretical Model

 where $\mathcal{N}$ is a normalization constant.

 More sophisticated numerical analysis shows mathematically more complex correlation functions between forward and backward propagating wave fields with zero average phases, which is shown in the quantitative analysis of the next chapter III.
-The Schr\"{o}dinger equation in Eq. (\ref{eq.11}) once more indicates that spontaneous symmetry breaking isn't related to the occurrence of a random, but to a pre-defined phase of the quantum field, since the physical constraints in a Bose gas intrinsically pick out a specific zero phase at the Boltzmann equilibrium, while the total distribution of all possible gauge fields is still symmetry preserving.
+The Schr\"{o}dinger equation in Eq. (\ref{eq.11}) once more indicates that spontaneous symmetry breaking isn't related to the occurrence of a random, but to a pre-defined phase of the quantum field, since the physical constraints in a Bose gas intrinsically pick out a specific zero phase due to quantum coherence at the Boltzmann equilibrium below the critical temperature, while the total distribution of all possible gauge fields is still symmetry-preserving.